 Icons of the Langhe

-However, this article focuses on two traditional and classic big reds from Neive that together make a great contrast.
+However, this article focuses on two traditional and classic big reds from Neive that greatly contrast.
 The first is a Barbaresco Riserva DOCG.
 Then a Barbera d’Alba Superiore DOC follows.
 Cantina Francone made both of them.

 These may both be big red wines from the same place, but they use contrasting grape varieties with markedly different characters.
-The Barbaresco is 100% Nebbiolo, while the Barbera is, er, 100% Barbera.
+For example, the Barbaresco is 100% Nebbiolo, while the Barbera is 100% Barbera.

 Perhaps these changes are all excellent reasons underlying the recent rise of the “Green Experience”, a sustainable viticulture movement in Piemonte, of which Cantina Francone is a member.

-While Cantina Francone isn’t organic, it’s a certified member of the Green Experience, the network which covers sustainable vineyard practices.
+While Cantina Francone isn’t organic, it’s a certified Green Experience member, the network that covers sustainable vineyard practices.
 The vineyards are also hand-tended, while in the winery, there’s a low-sulphite régime.
 Barrel use for maturation is a mixture of modern barrique and traditional large old casks.

 The Barbaresco and Barbera wines are their mainstays.
 They come traditionally packaged and use Albeisa bottles, a design exclusive to wine producers in the Langhe.
-Since 2007, a lighter version now weighs 30% less than the original – so reducing carbon footprints.
+Since 2007, a lighter version now weighs 30% less than the original, reducing carbon footprints.

 Barbaresco DOCG, Riserva, 2014.
 14.5%

 A Barbaresco Riserva must have a minimum of fifty (50) months ageing, of which at least nine months must be in the barrel.
-This amount is a little less than in Barolo (62 months minimum) but reflects the time needed to tame Nebbiolo’s tannins.
+This amount is slightly less than in Barolo (62 months minimum) but reflects the time needed to tame Nebbiolo’s tannins.